Bankruptcy can be a confusing process. Here are some of the most common questions sent to Bankrate about Chapter 7 and Chapter 13 bankruptcy.

-Should I file for bankruptcy or try to force my ex-husband, who filed for bankruptcy after our divorce, to pay a large debt in both our names?
+Should I file for bankruptcy or attempt to force my ex-husband, who filed for bankruptcy after our divorce, to pay a large debt in both our names?

-There is a reason why the bankruptcy firm advised you to consult a divorce attorney to file for contempt and the divorce attorney told you to file for bankruptcy.
-The divorce attorney probably thinks it is too expensive for you to go after your ex-husband, and the bankruptcy attorney told you the bankruptcy will negatively impact your credit.
+There is a reason why the bankruptcy firm advised you to consult a divorce attorney to file for contempt and the divorce lawyer told you to file for bankruptcy.
+The divorce attorney probably thinks it is too costly for you to go after your ex-husband, and the bankruptcy attorney told you the bankruptcy will negatively impact your credit.
 Read more

-What is the best way to start to rebuild your credit after a bankruptcy?
+What is the best way to start rebuilding your credit after a bankruptcy?

 Will I ever recover my 750 credit score if I file for bankruptcy?